-To authenticate a user with an external IdP, specify the following, as shown below:
+To authenticate a user with an external IdP, complete the following fields:

-External Authentication Provider - The configured IdP provider, such as Salesforce or Okta.
-The selections available are determined by the security configuration and reflect the "Display Name" defined, during implementation, in the IdP's scheme. • External Provider User Name - The username defined in the external IdP.
+• External Authentication Provider - The configured IdP provider, such as Salesforce or Okta.
+The selections available are determined by the security configuration and reflect the "Display Name" defined, during implementation, in the IdP's scheme.

+• External Provider User Name - The username defined in the external IdP.
 This name must match and be used by only one user.
 For example, if a user's name for Okta is OktaUser@okta.com, specify OktaUser@okta.com as the External Provider User Name.